500-Designs-RnD/entra-id-sso/readme.md

 - Verify that the Client ID, Client Secret, Tenant ID, and Scope are correctly entered in the plugin settings.
 - Check the JSON format for group-to-role mappings to ensure it is correctly structured.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push to the branch.
-5. Create a new Pull Request.

-## License

-This plugin is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgements

-Special thanks to the contributors and the open-source community for their support and contributions.

-## Contact

-For support or inquiries, please contact [Your Name] at [your.email@example.com].

-Feel free to customize the `README.md` file as needed to fit your specific requirements.# entra-id-sso
-# entra-id-sso